tobiasrordorf/archimob-swissgerman-deepspeech-importer/README.md

 <p>The ArchiMob corpus holds swiss german audio data as well as swiss-german and "high-german" transcriptions. </p>
 <p>The corpus is available under the <a href='https://creativecommons.org/licenses/by-nc-sa/4.0/'>Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a> and is provided by the <a href='https://www.spur.uzh.ch/en/departments/research/textgroup/ArchiMob.html'>Language and Space Lab of the University of Zurich</a>.
 This importer builds upon the ArchiMob corpus license and therefore is restricted to the same license.</p>

 <p>The transcriptions including media-pointers (IDs to the audio file segments) are available in the XML-files <a href='https://www.spur.uzh.ch/en/departments/research/textgroup/ArchiMob.html'>here</a>.
-When using this importer, the XML-files do not have to be downloaded automatically</p>
+When using this importer, the XML-files will be downloaded automatically.</p>

+<p>At the time of the creation of this importer the Archimob corpus featured 75'344 audio files (full list of wav-Filenames in ./Resources/List_of_wav_files.csv) and 52 XML files. (full list of XML-Filenames ./Resources/List_of_available_XML_files.txt)</p>

 <p>For access to the audio files, please follow the information on the homepage of the "Language and Space Lab"</p>